Armaggheddon/tensorrt_yolov8/README.md

 4. For additional examples see the files in [Examples](/examples)

 >[!WARNING]
 >Model export is still work in progress 🚧.
-Currently the batch size setting does not work correctly and the model is exported using only the minimum batch size only
+Currently the batch size setting does not work correctly and the model is exported using only the minimum batch size

 # Todos